 Refer to the current Class Schedule for more detailed information on registration.
-Class Schedules are available in the Office of the Registrar.
+Class Schedules are available in the Office of the Registrar and on-line from the Missouri Western website.
 Class Schedules are published for the Fall, Spring, and Summer Sessions.